TheJacksonLaboratory/FunDataR/1_R_primer/lesson2.md

   `lapply()` and `sapply()`.
 They both apply a user-specified function to each element of the list.
-They differ in that `lapply(x)` always returns a list with one element per element in the list `x`, while `sapply()` tries to return a vector, if possible.
+They differ in that `lapply(x)` always returns a list with one element per element in the list `x`, while `sapply()` tries to return a vector (with one element per list element), if possible.
 For functions which predictably return values of the same length for any valid input, `sapply()` will usually succeed in returning a vector, while functions with more complicated return values may result in a list to be returned by `sapply()`, identical to that which would be returned by `lapply()`.

 ```
+x <- list(
+  fname='mitch',
+  lname='kostich',
+  major='undecided',
+  year.grad=2023,
+  year.birth=1906,
+  classes=c('basket weaving', 'chiromancy', 'chainsaw juggling', 'cat psychology'),
+  grades=c('C+', 'C-', 'B-', 'D'),
+  favorite.foods=c('mango pickle', 'century egg', 'camembert')
+)

 str(x)
 length(x)                         ## length of list (how many elements at outer level)
 lapply(x, length)                 ## length of each element of list